Get started with HTML and the DOM

 View your change in the live tab.

-Back in the editor tab, add a list of your accomplishments:
+Back in the editor tab, add a list of your accomplishments using the following code.

-Again, go back to the live tab to make sure that the new content is displaying correctly.
+View the live tab to make sure that the new content is displayed correctly.

 Experiment with content changes in Microsoft Edge DevTools

-If you were developing a big page with a lot of HTML, it is somewhat tedious to go back-and-forth between the editor tab and the live tab hundreds of times in order to display your changes, especially if you are unsure what exactly to put on the page.
+If you are developing a page with a lot of HTML, it becomes tedious to go back-and-forth between the editor tab and the live tab to see your changes.
 Microsoft Edge DevTools helps you experiment with content changes without ever leaving the live tab.

 Learn the difference between HTML and the DOM

-Before you start editing your content from Microsoft Edge DevTools, you should understand the difference between HTML and the DOM.
-The best way to learn is by example:
+Before editing content from Microsoft Edge DevTools, let's understand the difference between HTML and the DOM.
+Proceed with the following steps to learn from an example.